Nashville-Public-Library/bedework-docs/docs/using-images/image-guidelines.md

 ---
 title: Image Guidelines
+sidebar_position: 1
 ---

 # Image Guidelines

 If there is an existing graphic / logo (story time, studio, etc.), use the established image as the thumbnail image in Bedework.
 Please don’t create a new image.

 Use the _Image Library_ by going to <u>[Click here to choose from the library of images](../image-library/series-logos.md)</u>.
 Use the copy graphic to copy the image URL path.
 Use your keyboard shortcuts to paste (CTRL+V) the path in the table into the Image URL and Thumbnail URL fields.
 The URL paths links will begin `/public/img/`.
 If there is not an existing graphic, you may create an image for the thumbnail graphic in Bedework.